Administrative divisions of Michigan: Road commissions

 While considered a part of the county government in Michigan, the county road commission is a separate independent unit of government from the general county government.
 A county road commission may be dissolved and its powers, duties, and functions transferred to general county government either by a resolution of the county board of commissioners in counties which have appointed road commissioners or by an election in counties with elected road commissioners.
 A board of county road commissioners consists of three or five members either elected or appointed by the county board of commissioners.
 Road commissions are responsible for snow removal, maintaining road, bridge and roadside ditches.

 City

 The city is one of two types of incorporated municipality, the other being the village.
 Of the three types of local government, cities are the most autonomous type as they all have some level of home rule.
-Upon incorporation a city is withdrawn from the townships in which it was incorporated.
+Upon incorporation a city is withdrawn from the township(s) in which it was incorporated.
 Cities report to the state through the county or counties in which they are located but they are not subject to county oversight.
 Cities also have the most delegated responsibilities and duties of any municipality having more things they shall do than may do.

 As of 2016, there are 280 incorporated cities in Michigan of which 275 have a regular charter, one a special charter, and four a fourth class charter (Harrisville, Omer, Sandusky, and Yale).